HL7/davinci-dtr/src/pagecontent/use_case.md

 >If information is not available to the SMART on FHIR application, then the application will need to prompt the provider to enter the missing information.
 Ultimately, the solution is to provide greater integration (including possibly FHIR APIs) between the EMR and other supporting applications.
 (Quality measures may also require this type of integration)

->If Electronic Health Record (EHR) is used in this IG it should be considered synonymous to EMR.
+>If Electronic Medical Record (EMR) is used in this IG it should be considered synonymous to EMR.

 #### DTR compliant SMART on FHIR app
 Within Documentation Templates and Rules (DTR), the SMART on FHIR app serves as a middleware layer easing payer and provider integrations.
 Specifically, the relatively low adoption of [Clinical Quality Language (CQL)](https://cql.hl7.org/STU2/) by providers and [FHIR](https://www.hl7.org/fhir/) by payers is eased through the use of a third-party "app".
 This functionality will enable DTR to gather documents and templates, retrieve FHIR resources from EMRs, and run rules to reduce the time involved in the Documentation Requirements Lookup Service (DRLS) process.